-- Aggressive forward pruning: do not search branches that seem to have little chance of being the best too deep. - Null move pruning - Late move reduction - Search depth extension: search a branch deeper if a side is in "danger". - Conditional depth extension: to check doubtful positions. - Quiescent search: to check forceful variations.
+- Aggressive forward pruning: do not search too deep on branches that seem to have little chance of being the best. - Null move pruning - Late move reduction - Search depth extension: search a branch deeper if a side is in "danger". - Conditional depth extension: to check doubtful positions. - Quiescent search: to check forceful variations.